 (Part of the gardens with Lower Belvedere at the rear)

 Walking up from Belvedere’s lower palace feels like traversing a costume drama film set, but without bumping into Keira Knightley.
-It’s all sculpted hedges, graceful fountains, and cherubic statues.
-And all looking clean and tidy as you climb to the magnificence of the upper palace.

 On a warm summer’s day, the kind where the neighbours might leave a window open, you can get lucky and hear (as I did) the gentle tones of a solo violinist from the convent next door.
 A very Viennese moment.

-The gardens have a Versailles feel, spread across three large terraces, though on a much (much) less grand scale than their French colleague.
+The gardens have a Versailles feel, spread across three large terraces, though on a much less grand scale than their French colleague.

 Most people focus on the terraced area between the two palaces, but be sure to go around Upper Belvedere to find the small lake.